gem5/website/_pages/documentation/learning_gem5/part2/environment.md

 -   Use 4 spaces, not tabs
 -   Sort the includes
--   Use capitalized camel case for class names, camel case for member variables, and underscores for local variables.
+-   Use capitalized camel case for class names, camel case for member variables and functions, and snake case for local variables.
 -   Document your code

 git branches